Dan Gosling: International career

 Gosling earned himself a call-up to the England Under-17s squad for the UEFA European U17 Championship Qualifying Round in Bosnia at the end of March 2007 after displaying good form for the Pilgrims, and was also included in the England U17 squad for the 2007 European Championships in Belgium.
 England finished twenty-third in that tournament, qualifying for the 2007 FIFA U-17 World Cup, with Gosling also making the tournament squad.
 He was promoted to the under-19 squad for the 2008 European Championships.

 In the summer of 2009, Gosling was called up for the final squad to participate in the U19 European Championship and started in every game.
 He scored a goal against Ukraine in the group stage match to give England the lead but Ukraine equalised to draw 2–2.
 England ended the tournament as runners-up to Ukraine.

 Gosling was called up to the England U21 squad for the first time as a replacement for injured clubmate Jack Rodwell.
 He was named as a substitute in Stuart Pearce's 18-man squad for the double qualifier against Portugal on 14 November and Lithuania three days later.
 He made his debut in the match when he came on as an extra time substitute for Fabian Delph against Portugal.

+Coaching career

+On 23 May 2024, Gosling returned to former club Watford as Under-21 Assistant Coach, working alongside under-21 manager Charlie Daniels, his former teammate from Bournemouth.
+In August 2025, he became lead coach of the Under-18s, replacing Matt Bevans.